-AI report fed by DeepMind, Amazon, Uber urges greater access to public sector datasets
+AI report fed by DeepMind, Amazon, Uber urges greater access to public sector data sets

 The report’s top-line recommendations boil down the more fleshed out concerns in the meat of its chapters, and end up foregrounding encouragement at greater length than concern, as you might expect from a science academy — though the level of concern contained within its pages is notable nonetheless.

-The report recommendations laud what is described as the UK’s “good progress” in increasing the accessibility of public sector data, urging “continued efforts” towards “a new wave of ‘open data for machine learning’ by government to enhance the availability and usability of public sector data”, and calling for the government to “explore ways of catalysing the safe and rapid delivery” of new open standards for data which “reflect the needs of machine-driven analytical approaches”.
+The report recommendations laud what is described as the U.K.’s “good progress” in increasing the accessibility of public sector data, urging “continued effort” towards “a new wave of ‘open data for machine learning’ by government to enhance the availability and usability of public sector data,” and calling for the government to “explore ways of catalysing the safe and rapid delivery” of new open standards for data which “reflect the needs of machine-driven analytical approaches.”

-But an early glancing reference to “the value of strategic datasets” does get unpacked in more detail further into the report — with the recognition that early access to such valuable troves of publicly-funded data could lock in commercial advantage.
-(Though you won’t find a single use of the word ‘monopoly’ in the entire document.)
+But an early glancing reference to “the value of strategic datasets” does get unpacked in more detail further into the report — with the recognition that early access to such valuable troves of publicly funded data could lock in commercial advantage.
+(Though you won’t find a single use of the word “monopoly” in the entire document.)

 “It is necessary to recognise the value of some public sector data.
 While making such data open can bring benefits, considering how those benefits are distributed is important,” they write.
 “As machine learning becomes a more significant force, the ability to access data becomes more important, and those with access can attain a ‘first mover feedback’ advantage that can be significant.
 When there is such value at stake, it will be increasingly necessary to manage significant datasets or data sources strategically.”

-There is no example of this kind of “first mover feedback advantage” set out in the report, but you could point to DeepMind’s data access partnerships with the UK’s National Health Service as a pertinent case study here.
-Not least as the original data-sharing arrangement that the Google-owned company reached with the Royal Free NHS Trust in London is controversial, having been agreed without patient knowledge or consent, and having scaled significantly in scope from its launch as a starter app hosting an NHS algorithm to (now) an ambitious plan to build a patient data API to broker third party app makers’ access to NHS data.
-Also relevant but unmentioned: the original DeepMind-Royal Free data-sharing agreement remains under investigation by UK data protection watchdogs.
+There is no example of this kind of “first mover feedback advantage” set out in the report, but you could point to DeepMind’s data access partnerships with the U.K.’s National Health Service as a pertinent case study here.
+Not least as the original data-sharing arrangement that the Google-owned company reached with the Royal Free NHS Trust in London is controversial, having been agreed without patient knowledge or consent, and having scaled significantly in scope from its launch as a starter app hosting an NHS algorithm to (now) an ambitious plan to build a patient data API to broker third-party app makers’ access to NHS data.
+Also relevant, but unmentioned: the original DeepMind-Royal Free data-sharing agreement remains under investigation by U.K. data protection watchdogs.

-Instead, the report flags up the value of NHS data — describing it as “one of the UK’s key data assets” — before going on to frame the notion of third party access to UK citizens’ medical records as a case of ‘personal privacy vs public good’, suggesting that “appropriately controlled access mechanisms” could be developed to resolve what it dubs this “balancing act” (again, doing so without mentioning that DeepMind has already set itself the self-appointed task of developing a controlled access mechanism).
+Instead, the report flags up the value of NHS data — describing it as “one of the UK’s key data assets” — before going on to frame the notion of third-party access to U.K. citizens’ medical records as a case of “personal privacy vs public good,” suggesting that “appropriately controlled access mechanisms” could be developed to resolve what it dubs this “balancing act” (again, doing so without mentioning that DeepMind has already set itself the self-appointed task of developing a controlled access mechanism).

 “If this balancing act is resolved, and if appropriately controlled access mechanisms can be developed, then there is huge potential for NHS data to be used in ways that will both improve the functioning of the NHS and improve healthcare delivery,” they write.